 I had a glimmer something was wrong when I tried to reach the Grey Goatee Research Geeks with a mundane question about golf, of all things.

 Closed.
 Shut.
 No answer.
-And while I wasn’t expecting cheerful service, I was surprised I couldn’t reach them, at all.
+While I wasn’t expecting cheerful service, I was surprised by the total silence.